 Teams traverse 100 feet in thick, sticky mud before entering the

-Willamette River for the last leg of the race.
+Willamette River for the last obstacle of the race.

 Crystal Lake Sports Park